gazebosim/gz-physics/tutorials/03_physics_plugins.md

 <!-- ### Bullet -->

 Dart ([Dynamic Animation and Robotics Toolkit](https://dartsim.github.io/)) is an open source library that provides data structures and algorithms for kinematic and dynamic applications in robotics and computer animation.
-It is the default physics engine used in Ignition Simulation.
+It is the default physics engine used in Gazebo Simulation.
-The source code for Dartsim plugin can be found in [Ignition Physics repository](https://github.com/gazebosim/gz-physics/tree/ign-physics6) under `dartsim` directory.
+The source code for Dartsim plugin can be found in [Gazebo Physics repository](https://github.com/gazebosim/gz-physics/tree/ign-physics6) under `dartsim` directory.

 TPE ([Trivial Physics Engine](https://github.com/gazebosim/gz-physics/tree/ign-physics6/tpe)) is an open source library created by Open Robotics that enables fast, inexpensive kinematics simulation for entities at large scale.
 It supports higher-order fleet dynamics without real physics (eg. gravity, force, constraint etc.) and multi-machine synchronization.
 Ignition support for TPE targets [Citadel](https://ignitionrobotics.org/docs/citadel) and onward releases.
-The source code for TPE plugin can be found in [Ignition Physics repository](https://github.com/gazebosim/gz-physics/tree/ign-physics6) under the `tpe/plugin` directory.
+The source code for TPE plugin can be found in [Gazebo Physics repository](https://github.com/gazebosim/gz-physics/tree/ign-physics6) under the `tpe/plugin` directory.

 The following is a list of features supported by each physics engine to help users select one that fits their needs.

 #### Entity Comparison

-The following is a table of `Entity` names used in Ignition Physics plugin interface, Dart and TPE.
+The following is a table of `Entity` names used in Gazebo Physics plugin interface, Dart and TPE.
 Entities are arranged in top-down hierarchical order.

 | Physics Plugin | Dart  | TPE |